Police Kill Man Who Kidnapped Girl, Shot at Freeway Motorists

 ``Another 6 inches forward and I would have been going out of here in a gurney,″ McAerin said.

 The car passed over a spike strip near Yoncalla, about 40 miles south of Eugene, and continued for five miles before overturning.

 While negotiating with the man, police brought him a cell phone, police radio and a couple of packs of cigarettes.

-The man had just demanded another car and threatened to shoot the girl, when a sharpshooter killed the man from 150 feet away using high-powered bolt-action rifle with a telescopic sight.
+The man had just demanded another car and threatened to shoot the girl when a sharpshooter killed the man from 150 feet away using high-powered bolt-action rifle.